 Please note that Learning Abroad budgets in economy airfare for the program dates/locations.
 If faculty are wishing to upgrade seats or travel alternative dates/destinations, additional costs will be on the faculty to cover.

 Lodging expenses are reimbursed based on the program budget.
 The amount of funding available to you for housing will be discussed when your program budget is created.
 If your housing costs are based on a "per person" rate, you will be reimbursed for only one person.

 The maximum spending allowance for housing is determined by the U.S. Department of State, but these rates are designed for individuals participating in diplomatic activities and traveling Heads of State.
 For that reason, most Faculty Directors agree to lower housing rates to make their program more affordable for students.
 Keep in mind that the cost of housing is passed directly on to your students, and that reserving expensive housing could jeopardize your program as the cost to students increases.
 When you develop your budget, we will make a recommendation for your housing rate based on our experience with program travel and your destination.

+We encourage faculty to stay in the same facility as students.
+In some cases, this isn’t an option.
 Although Learning Abroad may be able to suggest possible options for your housing, Faculty Directors are responsible for identifying housing in the host country and managing the reservations.
 If invoices are available, the office can pay for your housing directly.

 Liability and Indemnification